 We may use electronic “cookies”, in some areas of the Census Office website, to improve the overall usability of the site.

 The Census Office uses electronic cookies to collect and temporarily store various types of information.
 The cookies allow the programs to operate correctly and know where to return the business transaction results.
 Cookies created on your computer, from using our website, do not contain personal information and do not compromise confidentiality.

 You can refuse the cookie or delete the cookie file from your computer by using any of the widely available methods.
 However, if you turn your cookies option off, some of our online services may not be accessible.

 The Census Office encourages all individuals to use appropriate safeguards to secure their personal computers and the information on those computers as well.

 We Protection Personal Information.

 Personal information must be protected against loss, unauthorized access, use, disclosure, modification or transfer.
-CCC employees who are responsible for the collection, use, maintenance, and/or dissemination of records containing personal information must take appropriate precautions to ensure that proper administrative, technical, and physical safeguards are established and followed in order to protect the confidentiality of such information.
+Census Office employees who are responsible for the collection, use, maintenance, and/or dissemination of records containing personal information must take appropriate precautions to ensure that proper administrative, technical, and physical safeguards are established and followed in order to protect the confidentiality of such information.
 Employees shall assure that personal information is removed or redacted in appropriate circumstances where it is contained in materials otherwise subject to release.

 Access to Public Records.